ThePhD/.github/CODE_OF_CONDUCT.md

 Verbal comments that reinforce social structures of unfair domination related, but not limited to, to gender, gender identity and expression, sexual orientation, disability, physical appearance, body size, race, age, religion, and caste.

-Some examples of harassments include:
+Some examples of harassment include:

-- Sexual images in public spaces;
+- Sexual or inappropriate images in public spaces;
 - Deliberate intimidation, stalking, or following;
 - Harassing photography or recording;
 - Sustained disruption of talks or other events;